|Walsh College Officers

-Dr. Shields collaborated with the University of Houston to develop and operate Executive MBA programs in Global Energy Management.
+While at the University of Houston, Dr. Shields developed and operated Executive MBA programs in Global Energy Management in Beijing, China.
 At Western Michigan University, he worked to create Centers for Sustainable Business, Global Business, and Entrepreneurship/Innovation.

 Dr. Shields has taught managerial accounting, financial accounting, and budgeting at the undergraduate, graduate, doctoral, and executive levels, as well as in corporate seminars.
-He taught at Louisiana State University; Mercer University; Texas A & M University; the University of Michigan; Thunderbird, the American Graduate School of International Management; and Western Michigan University.
+He taught at the University of Florida; Rice University; Texas A & M University; the University of Michigan; Thunderbird Graduate School of International Management; and the University of Houston.

 He has been recognized for teaching excellence at the University of Florida (Teacher of the Year), the University of Houston (Halliburton Faculty Teaching Award, the MidCon Corporation Award for Teaching Excellence [Executive MBA], Melcher Faculty Teaching Fellow), and Rice University (finalist, Phi Beta Kappa Teaching Prize).